 1 See FCA “Transition from LIBOR” last published March 26, 2021.

-2 See Financial Regulators Issue Statement on Managing the LIBOR Transition (opens new window) issued by the Federal Financial Institutions Examination Council on July 1, 2020.
+2 See Financial Regulators Issue Statement on Managing the LIBOR Transition (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) issued by the Federal Financial Institutions Examination Council on July 1, 2020.

 5 See FHFA Supervisory Letter – Planning for LIBOR Phase-Out dated September 27, 2019.

 6 The FHLBank System was created by the Federal Home Loan Bank Act of 1932 as a GSE to support mortgage lending and community investment.
 It is composed of 11 regional banks which are privately capitalized and owned as cooperatives by their members.
-For more information, visit the FHLBanks website (opens new window).
+For more information, visit the FHLBanks website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 7 In 2020, the various FHLBs began amending their collateral reporting requirements for LIBOR-based loans.
 For more information, examiners should check the credit union’s FHLB member website for LIBOR transition updates.